CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Nutrients_GIS_Subset.md

 ## Antoine Creek Data Subset from 2015

-Antoine Creek only has NOx data, but we retain it anyway….
+Antoine Creek only has NOx data, but we retain it anyway.

 ``` r
 antoine_sites <- levels(factor(surface_data$site))